Ionnek/NotikApp/README.md

+Currently in closed testing on Google Play — message me and I’ll add you as a tester!
 Mobile Android client for an offline notes+checkboxes app built as a learning pet-project.
 (Room + Paging + Jetpack Compose)
 Kotlin • Material 3